Mounjaro

 Bolt Pharmacy

-• Tirzepatide is a dual GIP and GLP-1 receptor agonist licensed in the UK for type 2 diabetes mellitus treatment.
+• Tirzepatide is a dual GIP/GLP-1 receptor agonist licensed in the UK for type 2 diabetes, given as a once-weekly subcutaneous injection.

 Can You Take Mounjaro While Breastfeeding?

-Tirzepatide is a dual glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist, licensed in the UK for the treatment of type 2 diabetes mellitus.
-Whilst the medication has demonstrated significant efficacy in glycaemic control and weight management, clinical trials have not included breastfeeding women, meaning the potential risks to nursing infants remain unknown.
+Tirzepatide is a dual glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist, licensed in the UK for the treatment of type 2 diabetes mellitus.[1][2]
+It is given as a once-weekly subcutaneous injection.

 GLP-1 / GIP